Is it bad to charge your iPhone in the car? Tips for safe use

 Charging while parked

-Vibrations and electrical fluctuations while driving may affect charging, so it is recommended that you charge while stationary whenever possible.
+Vibrations and electrical fluctuations while driving can affect charging, so it is recommended that you charge while the vehicle is stopped whenever possible.

 Problems that can occur when charging your iPhone in the car and how to fix them

-When charging your iPhone in the car, unexpected problems may occur.
-Here are some common issues and how to solve them.
+When charging your iPhone in the car, unexpected problems can occur.
+Here are some common issues and how to fix them.

 Forced shutdown due to overheating